ethereum/EIPs/EIPS/eip-884-DRAFT-regulation-A-plus-token.md

        *  Add a verified address, along with an associated verification hash to the contract.
        *  Upon successful addition of a verified address the contract must emit
        *  `VerifiedAddressAdded(addr, hash, msg.sender)`.
+       *  It MUST throw if the supplied address or hash are zero, or if the address has already been supplied.
        *  @param addr The address of the person represented by the supplied hash.
        *  @param hash A cryptographic hash of the address owner's verified information.
-       *  @throw if the supplied address or hash are zero, or if the address has already been supplied.
        */
       function addVerified(address addr, bytes32 hash) public;